leroywharris/post-install-config/README.md

 <img src="https://i.imgur.com/jCNxabq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the image above, Create the directory C:\PHP and Downloaded PHP 7.3.8 and unzip the contents into C:\PHP
+In the image above, Create the directory C:\PHP and Downloaded PHP and unzip the contents into C:\PHP on VM-1.
 </p>
 <br />